Newcastle United 3-1 Birmingham City

 Corner, Birmingham City.
 Conceded by Yasin Ben El-Mhanni.

 Attempt missed.
-Che Adams (Birmingham City) left footed shot from outside the box is close, but misses to the left.
+Che Adams (Birmingham City) right footed shot from outside the box misses to the left.
+Assisted by Maikel Kieftenbeld.

 Corner, Newcastle United.
 Conceded by Adam Legzdins.